Mario Götze: 2016–17 season

 On 21 July 2016, Götze confirmed his return to Dortmund on a four-year contract.
 He also stated that he regretted his decision to join Bayern Munich three years before.
 On 11 September 2016, Götze played his official comeback in 1–0 loss against RB Leipzig.
 Despite the loss, he was praised for his promising return.
 Three days later, he scored his first goal for Dortmund since his return to his boyhood club, with his previous goal in a competitive game for the club coming in the 6–1 Bundesliga win over Greuther Furth in April 2013.
 He scored the opener of the historic 6–0 away win against Legia Warszawa in the Champions League group stage.

 After a long time of re-adapting to the Dortmund system, Götze managed to find his form when their side faced Bayern Munich on 20 November 2016.
 Götze assisted the only goal of the game, and earned a 1–0 victory.
 Almost a month later, he scored his first Bundesliga goal since his return to Dortmund in a 2–2 draw against TSG 1899 Hoffenheim.
 In February 2017, Götze was dropped from the Dortmund team with a mystery illness, identified in media reports as myopathy, a metabolic disease which can cause fatigue and weight gain.
 The illness was said to explain some of Götze's fitness problems over the previous several seasons with Bayern and on his return to Dortmund.
 He finished the season with two goals in 16 appearances.

 2017–18 season

 After his absence due to metabolic illness, Götze returned to the field on 14 July 2017 where Dortmund successfully defeated Urawa Reds 3–2 in a friendly match.
 On 19 August 2017, he made his first start in seven months in a 3–0 away win against VfL Wolfsburg to start their 2017–18 Bundesliga season; he assisted a goal, and played industriously.
 After the match, Dortmund's coach Peter Bosz hailed Götze's performance, but stated that he needs to be careful with his midfielder in order to gain full recovery.
 He finished the season with two goals in 32 appearances.

 2018–19 season

-On 9 February 2019, Götze scored his 50th career Bundesliga goal when he netted in a 3–3 draw with Hoffenheim and in doing so extended his record of never having lost a match which he extended to 43 matches.
+On 9 February 2019, Götze scored his 50th Bundesliga goal in a 3–3 draw with Hoffenheim, extending his record of never having lost a match in which he scored to 43 matches.